How to Use GPTHumanizer AI: Best Settings, Modes, and Workflow

 Different Drafts Need Different Workflows

-The best workflow depends less on the tool itself and more on what kind of draft you are editing.
-That is why mode, style, chunking, and review should be adjusted to the task.
+The best workflow depends less on the tool itself and more on what the draft cannot afford to lose.
+That is why mode, style, chunking, and review should be adjusted to the task, not reused mechanically from one type of writing to another.

-Use Detector Feedback as a Review Tool, Not a Finish Line
+Use Built-In Writing Feedback as a Review Tool, Not a Finish Line

-Once GPTHumanizer generates the rewrite, use the built-in detector feedback to find the lines that still feel too uniform, too polished, or slightly mechanical.
+Once GPTHumanizer generates the rewrite, use the built-in writing feedback to spot lines that still feel too uniform, overly polished, or slightly mechanical.

-The most useful way to treat detector feedback is not as a pass-or-fail target.
+The most useful way to treat built-in writing feedback is not as a score to chase.
 It works better as a review aid that helps you find weak sentences faster.

 A simple review loop